kct2020/goutpal-com-skeleventy/site/indomethacin-gout/indomethacin-uric-acid.md

 <h2 id="indomethacin">{{ title }}</h2>
 My short answer to "Why is indomethacin preferred for gout" used to be "Preferred by whom?"
 Because I only ever found one study that gave any data about preferences<a href="#ref1"><sup>[1]</sup></a>.
 Although hundreds of other studies claimed that indomethacin was the preferred treatment for gout pain relief.
 But I never found one that supported the claim with relevant facts.
 Also, it was never supported by real gout sufferers in my gout forums.
 Because there are just as many discussions about ibuprofen or naproxen.

-<h2 id="uric">Indomethacin & Uric Acid</h2>
+<h2 id="uric">Does Indomethacin Lower Uric Acid?</h2>
+More recently, we now have results from two research studies about the uric acid lowering properties of indomethacin.
 Disappointingly, these are laboratory and computer-modeling studies.
 So we must wait for some realistic testing on human gout sufferers.
 Nevertheless, they certainly support indomethacin as the preferred gout pain treatment.
 <h3 id="inhibit">Indomethacin as a Xanthine Oxidase Inhibitor</h3>
 Xanthine Oxidase (XO) is a substance in humans that causes us to convert purines into uric acid.
 So allopurinol, the first choice of XO inhibitor, works by reducing the amount of uric acid we produce.